 If you discover that the at-fault driver is uninsured or underinsured, you will need to go through your own insurance company directly if you have UM/UIM (Uninsured/underinsured motorist) insurance coverage.
 If you happened to have rejected this coverage as part of your policy, you can still file a claim against your collision coverage.
 However, if you only carry liability insurance and the other driver is uninsured or underinsured, your only option for compensation is to file a lawsuit against the at-fault driver personally.

 Do I Need a Lawyer?

 No-injury car accident claims typically do not require a lawyer, but hiring one can be beneficial.
-Car accident lawyers take the burden of dealing with the insurance company off of your shoulders.
+Car accident lawyers from Tucson take the burden of dealing with the insurance company off of your shoulders.
 They will also gather evidence, evaluate your damages, and handle the negotiations for you.
 In the event that you pursue a lawsuit against the driver or their insurance company, an attorney will make certain that the proper steps are taken to ensure you recover the compensation you are entitled to.

 Contact Milano Legal Group

 A no-injury car accident can still result in extensive damages.
 Speak to a Houston Car Accident Lawyer to discuss your legal options.
 Reach us online or call (713) 489-4270 today for a free consultation.